Virohan Allied & Healthcare Programs

 Cell Cycle and Cell Division

 It covers both plant and human reproduction.
-Diagram based questions or sequence of the processes are asked.
+Diagram based questions or a sequence of processes are asked.
 Important chapters from this unit are:

 Sexual Reproduction in Flowering Plants